-Ximene stared open eyed at the agressive trader.
+Ximene stared open-eyed at the aggressive trader.
 The only option seemed to be to urge the horses on regardless, but the road was crowded, they were unlikely to escape.

 Guillam appeared unconcerned.
 ‘My produce has already been bought by the Bishops of Albi, for their summer palace at Mazerou, please do not delay us, we are required to deliver today.’

 The belligerent trader backed away instantly, even giving his apologies.

 Ximene looked admiringly at Guillam. ‘ Well done, but why did he give up so easily?

 ‘The safe house we were heading to is more of a palace than a castle, which is surprising considering how close to the Aragonese border it lies.
 Apparently, it was used by the Franks for secret negotiations with the Aragonese.
 It was riddled with hidden passageways and secret entrances so that meetings could be held without even the servants being aware of them.
 There is a belief that in earlier times it was owned by the Trencavels, your ancestors.

 The Château now belongs to the Bishops of Albi, who use it infrequently as a summer retreat.
 The bishops have long used a local appointee to manage the estate for them.
 In exactly the same way that Sabastien gained control of Monsegur, an agent of Don Fernandino has effective control of Mazerou.
 It is now managed and staffed by people who work for the agent.

 The passageways were blocked off long ago but, importantly, large cellars, which cannot now be accessed from the house can still be reached by one remaining secret passageway.
 That is where we will hide you whilst John is treated.’